Devyatyi9/TFH-translation-project/README.md

-# Haxe project
+# Them's Fightin' Herds translation project

-This is an example Haxe project scaffolded by Visual Studio Code.
+This is an example Haxe project.

-Without further changes the structure is following:

- * `src/Main.hx`: Entry point Haxe source file
- * `build.hxml`: Haxe command line file used to build the project
- * `README.md`: This file
+- `Localization-developer-tool`
+- `Localization-installer`
+- `Localization-app`